fwolfst/glueckskeks/README.md

 The last line ("bc" in that example) will be your phrase in passwordish-abbreviation.

+Note that the starting node ('base') and the directory where the corpus files are located can be changed.
+Run `glueckskeks --help` to get this or a similar output:

+    $ glueckskeks --help
+    Usage: exe/glueckskeks

+    Generate phrase from files (default: in corpus/).

+        -b, --base=BASE                  Start extension from BASE file (default: 'base') -c, --corpus=DIRECTORY           Read .corpus files from DIRECTORY (default: './corpus') -d, --debug                      Print debug messages to STDOUT -h, --help                       Show this help and exit.
+            --version                    Show version and exit.

 ## "Gluckskeks" wtf - where are the vowels

 "Glueckskeks" is the German term for the wisdom-containing thing that you get served e.g. in chinese restaurants (in Germany).
 Like, remember the internet-meme "That wasn't chicken"".